maksuturva/woocommerce_payment_module/readme.md

 ## Changelog

+### 2.1.5
+* Added support for the special delivery and billing information for Svea Payments Estonia partners

 ### 2.1.4
 * Added a new payment method class for Svea Payments Estonia partners
 * Fixed checkout page when there is only one payment method available